Ae3232/headless-cms/content/terms-of-use/_index.md

 policyTitle: Terms of Use ("Terms")
 policyTopDescription: '<p>Last updated: December 20, 2021</p><p>Please read these
-  Terms of Use ("Terms", "Terms of Use") carefully before using the CoTeams website ("the Site"), and the Application (“the Application”) as they contain important information regarding your legal rights, remedies, and obligations.</p><p>This Site and the Application provide online access to a marketplace where Clients, Freelancers, and IT Teams can identify each other and advertise, buy, and sell IT Services online.
+  Terms of Use ("Terms", "Terms of Use") carefully before using the CoTeams website ("the Site"), and the Application (“the Application”) operated by CoTeams Inc. ("The Company", "us", "we", or "our") as they contain important information regarding your legal rights, remedies, and obligations.</p><p>This Site and the Application provide online access to a marketplace where Clients, Freelancers, and IT Teams can identify each other and advertise, buy, and sell IT Services online.
 Subject to the Terms of Service, CoTeams provides Services to Users, including but not limited to hosting and maintaining the Site, the Portal, and the Application, facilitating the formation of IT Teams, and matching IT Teams or individual Freelancers and Clients.</p><p><strong>Your access to and use of the Site and the Application is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Site</strong> <strong>the Portal, or the Application.</strong></p><p><strong>You understand that by using the Site</strong> <strong>the Portal, or the Application, you agree to be bound by the Terms.
 If you do not accept the Terms in its entirety, you must not access or use the Site except as permitted by the Terms.</strong></p><p>If you agree to the terms of service on behalf of an entity or agency, or in connection with providing or receiving services on behalf of an entity or agency, you represent and warrant that you have the authority to bind that entity or agency to the Terms and agree that you are binding both you and that entity or agency to the Terms.
   In that event, “you” and “your” will refer and apply to you and that entity or agency.</p><p>You represent and warrant that: (i) you have full legal authority to accept these Terms;
   (ii) you have read and have understood the Terms, and (iii) you agree on the Terms.</p><p>The effectiveness of these Terms is subject to your acceptance (hereinafter, the “Acceptance”),